 For all student records other than grades, California EC Section 49070 provides that a parent/legal guardian (or former student) may challenge the content of such records by first meeting with the school principal.
 If the principal sustains the parent's/legal guardian's challenge, the record will be corrected or removed.
 If the parent/legal guardian's challenge is not sustained, the parent/legal guardian may appeal.
 Appeals are to, first, be made with the Local District Superintendent and, if necessary, to the Board of Education.
 The Local District Superintendent and the Board of Education may choose to convene an impartial panel to conduct an inquiry into the subject of the challenge.
-If the panel sustains the parent/legal guardian's challenge, the correction, removal, or destruction of material challenged will be made.
 If the parent/legal guardian challenge is ultimately denied, the parent/legal guardian has a right to provide a written statement of their objection to the information.
 This statement becomes a part of the student's school record unless, and until such time as the information objected to, is changed or removed.